Volunteer with Ravenwood

 Ravenwood has two volunteer tracks: regular Program Volunteers, and the Elder’s Initiative.
 Becoming a vounteer follows the same process regardless of which track you choose.
 See below for more information on the Elders Initiative.

-Volunteers are also invited to bring their kids along free of charge, as long as the arrangement works for Ravenwood staff as well.
+*Volunteers with 2 or more years of experience are also invited to bring their kids along free of charge, as long as the arrangement works for Ravenwood staff as well.
 If you want your child to be able to attend all program dates please register them and pay for their tuition.
 Volunteers may only bring their children when they themselves are able to serve as a volunteer in the field.
 When you bring your children, you will be the primary adult responsible for them.
 Please make sure that you can both attend to your children’s needs and to your responsibilities as a volunteer.
 A volunteer’s permission to bring their children along with them can be renegotiated or revoked at any time if Ravenwood staff feel the need.

 Elders Initiative Details